frederic-perez/AmE-dictionary/data/dictionary.md

 __acme__
 __acne__ _n_ :mega::three::hammer:
 __acolyte__ _n_ :four::hammer: (acolytes)
+__acorn worm__ _n_ Any of a class (Enteropneusta) of burrowing wormlike marine animals having an acorn-shaped proboscis and classified with the hemichordates.
 __acorn__ _n_ :three: _The acorn don’t fall far from the tree._ _Mighty oaks from little acorns grow._ :es: bellota
 __acquaintances__ :pencil2:
 __acquiesce__ _v_ :three: To agree to something or to accept something, although you do not want to.